 - Oil: Helps the beef sear nicely and develop flavor.

-- Mushrooms: I used white (button) mushrooms, but cremini work just as well.
-Feel free to mix varieties for deeper flavor.
+- Mushrooms: I used white (button) mushrooms, but cremini mushrooms work just as well and add a slightly deeper flavor.

 - Onion: Soft, sautéed onions add a subtle sweetness that balances the sauce.